 The idea is to bring some clarity to the issues and answer your questions.
-Definitions and a fair amount of historical info is below, including air checks from the National EAS Test
+For more detail on EAS and some Q&A, please check the Main EAS Page

 5/5/21 - We are encouraged by the willingness of the FEMA's Mark Lucero to explain the issues that have confronted the IPAWS CAP RWTs since they changed servers.
 Mark graciously spent more than an hour directly answering questions posed.
 The video is here.

 In addition, there have been reports of some alerts failing due to mp3 attachments.
 According to the FEMA, this is another effect of the server change, mostly affecting Everbridge users, due to the formatting of the URL for the audio.
 It is in the process of being corrected.